 By far the most popular livestock are sheep and cattle but poultry and pigs follow.
 Iceland is completely self-sufficient with dairy, meat and eggs.

-Icelandic horses are mainly kept for hobby purposes although their meat is eaten and the blood of mares used for pharmaceuticals research.
+Icelandic are mainly kept for hobby purposes although their meat is eaten and the blood of mares used for pharmaceuticals research.